rafal-hawrylak/nonogram-solver/README.md

 - [done] fix TheBiggestFirstOrLastSubGapFitsOnlyTheBiggestFirstOrLastNumber
 - [done] skip solved rows and cols
 - [done] implement filling the gap if the only matching
+- [done] bug in FillTheNumbersWithStartAndEndNotConnectedSolver
 - areSubGapsMergeable may check if in the same gap - do not remember why is this check needed?
-- solve SolveWholeCase021Test
-- solve SolveWholeCase020Test
+- solve SolveWholeCase020Test - iteration = 73 - completion 30% (264 / 875)
-- [done] bug in FillTheNumbersWithStartAndEndNotConnectedSolver
+- solve SolveWholeCase022Test - iteration = 38 - completion 29% (218 / 750)
+- solve SolveWholeCase024Test - iteration = 10 - completion 11% (134 / 1200)
 - order of solvers impact the result
 - implement guessing
 - image as input